jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 In dataset of 1.1 million people over 3 months, $\varepsilon _4 = 0.90$

-Using additional information about the price of the transaction further increased unicity by 22% on average
+Using <mark>additional information</mark> about the price of the transaction further increased unicity by 22% on average

 ## Estimating Unicity

 Exact unicity is a costly calculation, so we use a procedure which relies on:

-- A random set of 10,000 users
+- A <mark>random set of 10,000 users</mark>
-- ... for which we deap $p$ points at random
+- ... for which we <mark>draw $p$ points</mark> at random
-- ... and whether draw points make them unique
+- ... and figure out whether these points make them unique

 ```
 users = select(D, p, 10000)